GreyArea765/LCDLib/README.md

 ## To-do:

-o Add function to wait for BUSY flag to be cleared.
+* Add function to wait for BUSY flag to be cleared.